Menu

 Why is Conscious Follow-up by the Patient Critical?

-Success after breast reduction surgery is related to the patient's compliance during the healing period as much as the surgical technique.
-Even if circulatory problems are rare, small clues emerging in the early period can change the course of the process.
-Therefore:
+Success after breast reduction surgery is related to the patient's compliance as much as the surgical technique.
+Even if circulatory problems are rare, small clues emerging early can change the course of the process.
+Therefore, following care instructions, not skipping controls, and staying away from nicotine are fundamental parts of safe recovery.